jackhwl/go-lang/React_Go/Readme.md

   - Validation II
   - Creating a database method to insert a movie
   - Creating a handler to insert a movie
+  - Getting a movie image from a remote API I